0xNineteen/blog.md/schnorr-zk/index.md

 z = r + x * c
 ```

-They can then check if the following equality holds:
+Our friend can then check if the following equality holds:

 $$
 \begin{equation}